top of page

 Every travel season has its pros and cons, and tsuyu is no different.
 Let’s weigh them up!

-• Hello, Hydrangeas!
-(Ajisai Season): This is perhaps the biggest natural highlight of Tsuyu.
+• Hello, hydrangeas! (ajisai season): This is perhaps the biggest natural highlight of the rainy season.
 Japan's famous ajisai (hydrangeas) bloom in a riot of blues, purples, and pinks during the rainy season.
 Temples and gardens often become incredibly vibrant, offering stunning photo opportunities that are unique to this time of year.
 There's something truly magical about colourful hydrangeas glistening with raindrops.
+Do a day trip from Tokyo to Kamakura's Meigetsuin and Hasedera temples or visit Mimurotoji temple in Kyoto, for example.

-• More Indoor Delights: With the occasional rain, it's the perfect excuse to dive into Japan's incredible indoor attractions: world-class museums, huge shopping malls (especially the fascinating department store food halls!), vibrant arcades, quirky themed cafes, and, of course, relaxing in an onsen (hot spring) while it drizzles outside.
+• More indoor delights: With the occasional rain, it's the perfect excuse to dive into Japan's incredible indoor attractions: world-class museums, huge shopping malls (especially the fascinating department store food halls!), vibrant arcades, quirky themed cafes, and, of course, relaxing in an onsen (hot spring) while it drizzles outside.
+See our suggestions below.

 Japan rainy season brings a lushness to greenery